hashicorp/design-system/wiki/Website-Media.md

 ![Basic video settings](/wiki/images/basic-video-settings.png)

-6. With all of these settings applied, click the triangle at the top of the render queue to kick off the rendering process which will process all files in the queue (if there are more than one).
+6. With all of these settings applied, click the green triangle "play" button at the top of the queue to kick off the render process which will render all files in the queue (if there are more than one).